6 Fundamental International Business Skills

 - Emotional intelligence

 Working in a diverse workplace with people from different nationalities or backgrounds to yours is part of every role or function in international trade.
-Having the ability to communicate across cultures is a valuable skill regardless of whether you’re dealing with a coworker, a client, or a customer.
+Therefore, having the ability to communicate across cultures is a valuable skill regardless of whether you’re dealing with a coworker, a client, or a customer.

-It necessitates a high degree of respect, sensitivity, and diplomacy.
+Good communication is beneficial to your company’s success.
+Therefore, it necessitates a high degree of respect, sensitivity, and diplomacy.
 It also demands an open attitude and, in many cases, some study.
-When it comes to communication, make an effort to learn about cultural differences and try to fully understand them.
-Communication, for example, understanding how people from different cultures react to a workplace conflict or simply looking someone in the eye to avoid misunderstandings, may assist you in avoiding disputes and improving communication.
-And good communication is beneficial to your company’s success.
+When it comes to communication, try to learn about cultural differences and fully understand them.
+For example, understanding how people from different cultures react to a workplace conflict or simply looking someone in the eye to avoid misunderstandings may assist you in avoiding disputes and improving communication.

-Excellent interpersonal networking ability is still one of the most important skills for international business success, and it’s easier than ever to do so online, thanks to sites like LinkedIn.
+Excellent interpersonal networking ability is still one of the most important skills for international business success.
+And it’s easier than ever to do so online, thanks to sites like LinkedIn.
 Attending networking events and learning how to perfect your “elevator pitch” are two good methods to meet like-minded people and build relationships.
-Of course, as with cross-cultural communication, networking abilities also require diplomacy, tact, and a listening ear—bear in mind that you’re creating a connection rather than just touting your talents.
+Of course, as with cross-cultural communication, networking abilities also require diplomacy, tact, and a listening ear.
+So, bear in mind that the point is to create a connection rather than just tout your talents.

-One of the most valuable networking encounters for ambitious worldwide company executives is often going to business school.
-In an MBA or Executive MBA program, you’ll meet people from all over the world, including your classmates and instructors, who will have a wide range of talents and knowledge that will make them excellent potential collaborators or coworkers.
+One of the most valuable networking encounters for ambitious worldwide company executives is going to business school.
+This is because in an MBA program, you’ll meet people from all over the world with a wide range of talents and knowledge.
+These people will make excellent potential collaborators or coworkers.

 It’s not enough to just create a network to succeed in international trade; you must also be able to work with others.
-In the corporate world, working together and collaborating for a common goal is essential.
+In the corporate world, working towards a common goal is essential.
 It necessitates humility, allowing others to take the lead and share credit for success.
 It also demands confidence in one’s cause, providing constructive criticism, and fighting for it respectfully.

 Collaborating with team members from diverse countries is particularly advantageous in today’s global economy.
-First, it’s a chance to put your cross-cultural communication abilities in use.
+Firstly, it’s a chance to put your cross-cultural communication abilities in use.
 Secondly, it will expose you to new views and techniques for addressing business issues.
-The most creative and successful company executives are often the greatest collaborators because they know that collaborative brain power can help companies succeed.
+The most successful executives are often the greatest collaborators because they know that collaborative brain power can help companies succeed.

 Influence is a critical element of company success, whether you’re attempting to persuade an investor to provide money for your new business, persuade an employee to adopt a new way of working, or persuade a client to purchase your product.
-The greatest corporate executives gain influence by establishing positive professional connections and earning respect — which can all lead to influence.
+The greatest corporate executives gain influence by establishing positive professional connections and earning respect.

-As a result of your influence, you don’t need to utilize a hard sell, so others will be more inclined to join your ideas since they know how valuable you are.
+As a result of your influence, you don’t need to utilize a hard sell because people will already know how valuable you are.
 It’s the ability to be forceful without being pushy.
 In international business, it’s an important skill to pitch for new business, negotiate deals, and get everyone on board.
 That’s why it’s an essential component of Hult’s leadership training.